 Being in Many Ways

 The claim that being is many is the distinguishing feature of Aristotle’s ontology.
 The problem of change, I contend, provides an important argument for this position and a basis for distinguishing between ways of being.
-It will be useful to give an overview of how, for Aristotle, being is manifold, since we shall be dealing with parts of this view throughout the book.
+It will be useful to give an overview of how, for Aristotle, being is manifold, since I shall be dealing with parts of this view throughout the book.

 Being, Aristotle claims, is straightaway in one of four different ways: incidental-essential, categorical, dynamic-energetic, and alethic.7